ZIMO-Elektronik/DECUP/README.md

 ## Protocol
 ### Transmission
 The protocol was developed for the MXDECUP, an update device without a microprocessor.
 The device placed a UART signal (at that time ±12V) more or less directly on the tracks.
 The connection itself uses **LSB first 38400 baud 8N2**, i.e. 8 data bits, no parity and 2 stop bits.

+#### RTS
-A special feature is that the RTS line is used to switch the track voltage on and off.
+A special feature is that **the RTS line is used to switch the track voltage on and off**.
+> [!WARNING]
+> Using RTS is not optional.
+ZSP already sends packets for calibration while RTS is off.
+The data received during this time must under no circumstances be transmitted on the track.

 ### Feedback
 In principle, the receiver (decoder) has the option of responding with one or two short-circuit pulses after a transmission in the time window provided for this purpose.
 These pulses are **<8µs long** and, if two pulses are made, come at an **interval of 150-160µs**.
 The duration of the **entire time window can unfortunately vary**, which is why in the following it is explicitly stated for each transmission how long, if at all, to wait for a response.